naimur978/Partial-Discharge-Segmentation---Kubernetes/README.md

 ### Modifying the API

-When I'm making changes to the API:
+When making changes to the API:

-1. I edit the files in the `api` directory
+1. Edit the files in the `api` directory
-2. With the `--reload` flag, the server automatically picks up my changes
+2. With the `--reload` flag, the server automatically picks up changes
-3. For structural changes, I restart the application
+3. For structural changes, restart the application

-I've structured the code to separate the inference logic (`pd_inference.py`) from the API endpoints (`app.py`) to make it easier to modify either component independently.
+The code is structured to separate the inference logic (`pd_inference.py`) from the API endpoints (`app.py`) to simplify independent modification of either component.

 ## Troubleshooting

-Here are some issues I've encountered and how to solve them:
+Here are some issues encountered and solutions:

 ### Docker Issues

-- **Image Not Found**: If you see this error, make sure you've built the Docker image with `docker build -t pd-api:latest -f docker/Dockerfile .`
+- **Image Not Found**: If this error occurs, ensure the Docker image is built with `docker build -t pd-api:latest -f docker/Dockerfile .`
-- **Port Conflicts**: I've set the API to use port 8000, but if that's already in use on your machine, you can modify the port mapping in docker-compose.yml
+- **Port Conflicts**: The API uses port 8000, but if that's in use, modify the port mapping in docker-compose.yml

 ### Kubernetes Issues

-- **Pod Crashes**: I've found the most useful debugging technique is to check pod logs with `kubectl logs -l app=pd-inference`
+- **Pod Crashes**: The most useful debugging technique is to check pod logs with `kubectl logs -l app=pd-inference`
-- **Resource Limits**: The model processing can be memory-intensive.
-If you see pods being OOMKilled, I recommend increasing memory limits in kubernetes/deployment.yaml
+- **Resource Limits**: Model processing can be memory-intensive.
+If pods are OOMKilled, increase memory limits in kubernetes/deployment.yaml
-- **Service Unavailable**: On macOS and Windows with Docker Desktop, NodePort services often need port-forwarding: `kubectl port-forward service/pd-inference-service 8080:80`
+- **Service Unavailable**: On macOS and Windows with Docker Desktop, NodePort services often need port-forwarding: `kubectl port-forward service/p-inference-service 8080:80`

 ### API Issues

-- **Model Loading Errors**: My first troubleshooting step is always to verify the model file exists in the resources directory
+- **Model Loading Errors**: The first troubleshooting step is to verify the model file exists in the resources directory
-- **Memory Issues**: If you're processing larger signals than I anticipated, try reducing the batch size or other processing parameters through the environment variables
+- **Memory Issues**: If processing larger signals, try reducing the batch size or other processing parameters through the environment variables

-If you encounter any other issues, feel free to contact me.
-I'm always looking to improve this system!
+For any other issues, feel free to reach out for assistance.
+Continuous improvement of this system is the goal!